ldanielswakman/harvest-website/_sections/careers.markdown

 ---
 title: Careers
 order: 6
-date: 2019-11-06 12:00:00 +0000
+date: 2019-11-06T12:00:00.000+00:00
 highlight: Be part of our mission
-text: "We’re looking for passionate people to join us.
+text: We’re looking for passionate people to join us.
 We value flat hierarchies, clear communication, and full ownership and responsibility.
-This text is directly stolen from Pitch.com."
+This text is directly stolen from Pitch.com.
 positions:
 - title: Business Development Manager (remote)
-  text: We currently focus our media buying efforts on providing user acqusition to mobile apps.
+  text: We currently focus our media buying efforts on providing user acqusition to
+    mobile apps.
 However, we are expanding into new verticals within the mobile performance marketing industry and we're looking for additional, creative team members to create that future together.
+  is_visible: false
 - title: Mobile Media Buyer (remote)
-  text: Harvest members work remotely from various locations in USA & UK/Germany based on flexible conditions and strong teamwork.
+  text: Harvest members work remotely from various locations in USA & UK/Germany based
+    on flexible conditions and strong teamwork.
 If you're looking to grow a new startup while working from any location in the world on your own terms, this will be a great fit for you.
-published: false
+  is_visible: false

 ---
 <div class="row">